-to the ZEV sector.
-Creating equitable access to future ZEV careers will be a priority and require the development of workforce training and upskilling programs for workers that
+Equity is and will continue to be a major deliverable for state and federal funds related to the ZEV sector.
+Creating equitable access to future ZEV careers will be a priority and require the development of workforce training and upskilling programs for workers that serve underserved and disadvantaged communities.